-This is the second step in building Maps for hopp.
-In the article Target Map, we desc how the Target Map, based on metadata from the target system, exposes an interface that describes the required data for delivering it to the target system.
+This is the second step in building Maps for Hopp.
+In the article Target Map, we described how the Target Map, based on metadata from the target system, exposes an interface that describes the required data for delivering it to the target system.

 Now, let's delve into the Source Map to understand how it transforms and delivers data, conforming to the interface provided by the target system.

 The Source Map consists of metadata describing the source system at the top, while at the bottom, we have the target interface exposed by the target map.
 This hierarchical structure contains various business objects, each with its own set of interface fields.

 The task at hand is to assign values to each of these fields.
 We work on source objects for each business object in the target interface.
 What does that mean?
 Well, for a Business Object in the source map, you create a corresponding source map specific to that Business Object.

 This Source Map is associated with the respective business object and connects to the metadata in the source system.
 For example, if we aim to generate one instance of the business object hierarchy for each role in a table, we create a root source object on the source map linked to this metadata structure.
 There's flexibility to modify this approach, such as applying predicates or other conditions to determine which rows will generate instances of the business object hierarchy.